Waikato District: Raglan County Council

 Under the Counties Act, 1876, in a NZ Gazette Supplement of Thursday, December 28, 1876, the Governor General set the first county council meetings at noon, Raglan County's being in The Resident Magistrate's Court, Raglan on Tuesday, 9 January 1877.

 Raglan County was divided into five ridings (based on the distance a horse could travel in a day): Karioi, Pirongia, with 2 councillors each, and Te Akau, Onewhero and Whangape, with one.
 Only 3 of the Ridings were represented at the first meeting; W. H. Wallis (elected chairman) and John Pegler, Karioi Riding; James Sherrett, Pirongia; and Richard Robert Hunt, Onewhero.
 At the next meeting in Whatawhata there was only one other councillor present, from Pirongia.
 Many of the areas had not had Highway Boards and were sparsely populated (874 people in 175 houses across the whole county), so voters had problems getting together to nominate councillors.
 By 1887 there were 8 nominations for the 7 seats.

-As population grew the original 5 ridings were split - Karamu from Pirongia (28 November 1889), Whaingaroa from Karioi 1902, Pukekawa from Onewhero and Port Waikato from Te Akau 1911, Pukemiro from Whangape 1913 and Waingaro from Te Akau 1920.
+As the population grew, the original 5 ridings were split - Karamu from Pirongia (28 November 1889), Whaingaroa from Karioi 1902, Pukekawa from Onewhero and Port Waikato from Te Akau 1911, Pukemiro from Whangape 1913 and Waingaro from Te Akau 1920.

-In 1923 Raglan County covered 934 mi2 and had a population of 4,912, with 162 mi of gravel roads, 465 mi of mud roads and 234 mi of tracks.
+In 1923, Raglan County covered 934 mi2 and had a population of 4,912, with 162 mi of gravel roads, 465 mi of mud roads and 234 mi of tracks.

 Some areas were transferred to neighbouring councils.
 The far south of Raglan went to Kawhia County when it was formed, but in 1952, the Local Government Commission put Makomako back in Raglan.
 On 1 October 1944, a coal-bearing area of Huntly West went to Huntly Borough.
 Other minor alterations were gazetted at intervals over the years.
-In 1954 a Raglan Town Committee was formed.
+In 1954, a Raglan Town Committee was formed.
 Under the Local Government Act 1974, Raglan and Rotowaro became community towns, governed by elected councils.

 The county relied on government grants until 1887, when government cuts forced it to set a rate.
 From 1889 to 1902 the Highways Boards were gradually merged into the County.
-Until 1943 each riding paid for its own roads and bridges, supplemented from council funds.
+Until 1943, each riding paid for its own roads and bridges, supplemented by council funds.

-The northern portion of Raglan County was added to Franklin District in 1989, when the rest joined WDC.
+The northern portion of Raglan County was added to Franklin District in 1989 when the rest joined WDC.